FilipTirnanic96/sudoku_application/README.md

 - **Sudoku Solver**: Automatically solves the Sudoku puzzle using Optimazed Backtracking with Lookahead.
 - **User Interface**: A graphical user interface (GUI) built with PyQt5 that mimics a traditional Sudoku board.
-- **Input Validation**: Ensures that the user inputs valid numbers in the Sudoku grid.
 - **Game Over & Win Notifications**: Provides feedback when the player wins or loses.
-- **Undo/Redo Actions**: (Optional) Can be implemented for a better user experience.

 ## Requirements